 What might a much larger telescope shielded from all Earth and near-Earth light and electronic chatter disclose to us?

-L2 and L5 (or L4) provide a way to construct an immense telescope on the moon with its focal point at L2, sitting dead center behind the bulk of the moon from the Earth.
-With multiple, pointable mirrors on the far side of the moon to reflect light back to the receptors at L2 and information relays at L2 and L5, we could look at details on distant planetary systems and possibly peer much farther back in time and distance.
+L2 and L5 (and/or L4) provide a way to construct an immense telescope on the moon with its focal point at L2, sitting dead center behind the bulk of the moon from the Earth.
+With multiple, movable mirrors on the far side of the moon to reflect light back to receptors at L2 and information relays at L2 and L5, we could look at details on distant planetary systems and possibly peer much farther back in time and distance.
+If nothing else, we could get vastly clearer images and readings of much smaller objects without any interference from any Earth or near-Earth electronics or optics.

 I know it would be expensive, but it would actually be doing something productive.
 I happen to think space exploration and science exploration isn’t a luxury but a necessity.
 If religion and nationalism can demand huge budgets and great sacrifices, shouldn’t something actually useful and uplifting merit support?

-If we can spend over a trillion dollars a year bullying other countries, blowing things up, as well as mayhem and killing, a sizable budget to at least get a glimpse of something greater than ourselves and our own short and often meaningless lives might be highly inspirational.
+If we can spend trillions of dollars bullying other countries, blowing things up, as well as mayhem and killing, a sizable budget to at least get a glimpse of something greater than ourselves would be far more useful and possibly highly inspirational.
+It might even have a decent chance of detecting extraterrestrial technology sprinkled about the vast and varied parts of the 99.99999% of our Visible Universe yet largely unexplored.

 ©David N. Dodson, August, 2019, Phoenix, AZ